survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Using Font Awesome

 The ideas above can be applied with [Font Awesome](https://www.npmjs.com/package/font-awesome).
-It's a collection of high-quality font icons you can refer to using CSS classes.
+It’s a collection of high-quality font icons you can refer to using CSS classes.

 ### Integrating Font Awesome to the Project